Parneet22Singh/-Amazon-Review-Analyzer-AI-vs-Human-Detection-/README.md

 - `Scraper.py`:
   Uses Selenium to scrape Amazon product reviews from a given URL, handling multiple pages and saving the collected reviews to a CSV file.

+- `label.py`:
+  Processes raw scraped reviews to label them as AI-generated or human-written, and performs sentiment analysis to quantify review positivity or negativity.
+This labeled data is then used for training or evaluation.

 - `App.py`:
   Streamlit app that takes a product review URL input, scrapes reviews, predicts AI vs human labels, performs sentiment analysis, and displays results and purchase suggestions.